 It’s very simple: The real estate industry benefits from those who become permanent residents.
 As part of their residency application, the requirements stipulate having invested in real estate.
 As expatriates coming to a foreign land in the hopes of establishing long-term ties and a life for them and their family members, it is essential to have a very clear understanding of their rights and potential rights and the process of what needs to be done to arrive at this result.

-The issue of granting people permanent residency has been a problem for the Cayman Islands over the past two years, with grants stalling as government awaits a review of the problems identified with the points system for PR applications.
+The issue of granting people permanent residency has been a problem for the Cayman Islands over the past two years, with grants stalling as the government awaits a review of the problems identified with the points system for PR applications.
 This report, which saw government commissioning local attorney David Ritch to investigate the issue, is now apparently complete.
 I fear that the two years that it has taken to commission and complete the report are two years too late, and the uncertainty which this delay has caused individuals has done irreparable harm to the real estate industry, because, in the long run, people are less likely to want to move here.
 It creates conflict in the marketplace and another devaluing of the marketplace because the uncertainty forces people to sell who wouldn’t normally.

 The issue has been brought into sharp focus, with good people now deciding to leave the Cayman Islands along with their families.
 This means people will start to sell their homes for the wrong reasons – not because they want to upgrade, but because they want to leave, in effect, having to sell not because of true market forces but because they don’t have stability.
-This therefore leads to people selling at lower prices than the true value of the market, which is a detriment to the real estate industry as a whole.
+This, therefore, leads to people selling at lower prices than the true value of the market, which is a detriment to the real estate industry as a whole.

 It is absolutely vital that government gets back on track with granting PR immediately because people are deciding right now whether to book their children into school for the upcoming school year, usually beginning in September, or to move their families and ultimately themselves back to their home countries in time for the school year there.